 Top Ten Questions to Ask Vendor’s at Farmers’ Markets

 1. “Who grew this food?”
 “Where was the food grown?”
 “Did you grow this food yourself?” ” To find the real thing, look for “producer-only” markets, meaning that the farmers at the market grew the food they’re selling on their own farms, explains Bill Duesing, president of the Northeast Organic Farming Association.
-You can find out if your favorite farmers’ market is producer-only by contacting the director or market coordinator.
+You can find out if your favorite farmers’ markets are producer-only by contacting the director or market coordinator.

 2. “Is your produce certified organic?”
 “The smallest growers are exempt from certification under the National Organic Program.
 Beyond that, growers who gross between $5,001 and $20,000 a year generally only pay about $100 a year when it’s all said and done because the federally subsidized program refunds up to three-quarters of the cost.
 That is pretty cheap for putting a trained third-party inspector on farm every year,” indicates Don Franczyk, executive director of Baystate Organic Certifiers, third-party inspectors that certify farms under the USDA’s National Organic Program.
 Of course, some farmers may be truly practicing organic farming but opt out of the certification program.
 Certification is nice, but it would not be a deal-breaker for me.
 According to one farmer: There are some 38 non-organic ingredients that can be legally included in certified organic food.
-If you visit the your local farmers’ market weekly, most likely a relationship will be developed with certain vendors.
+If you visit the your local farmers’ markets weekly, most likely a relationship will be developed with certain vendors.
 This is not only important, but wise as long as you remember that local does not always equal organic.

 3. “If it is not certified organic, under what circumstances was it grown?”
 Questioning growing circumstances is a must.
 Consider the term “no-spray.”
 Franczyk also states: “There are no regulatory requirements for ‘no-spray’ or ‘chemical-free’ programs.
 The terms are meaningless.”
 Some farmers may completely spray a field with chemical pesticides to kill pests and then plant their crops.
 If “no-spray” is being advertised, ask for explanation of what is meant by using this term.